 · Webmaster: Paul Smith

-I am 63 this year (August 2015), and whilst I was not old enough to attend The Lane, I can remember the Double season and the glory years that followed.
+I am 68 this year (August 2020), and whilst I was not old enough to attend The Lane, I can remember the Double season and the glory years that followed.
 I started going to The Lane in the mid-sixties, so Jimmy Greaves was and remains my Spurs idol.
 Like Ray, I went to Feyenoord in 1974, although it was not remembered for our football, but some sad behaviour by the fans.
-I have to confess to spending nearly 10 years away from attending games when my family was young and pennies were harder to come by, but I have been a season ticket holder since 94-95, and for the last 14 years I've had an away season ticket too!
-I am a former member of the Tottenham Hotspur supporters' Trust board, and am still an ordinary member.
+I have to confess to spending nearly 10 years away from attending games when my family was young and pennies were harder to come by, but I have been a season ticket holder since 94-95 (25 years now!), and for the last 19 years I've had an away season ticket too!
+I am a former member of the Tottenham Hotspur Supporters' Trust board, and am still an ordinary member.

 Follow me on:-

 · Reserves and Youth match reports: Ray Lo

 "I have been supporting Spurs for well over 50 years.
 They were the first